schmurfy/eetee/README.md

 - specs file should be executable as is, there is no "eetee" binary
 - specs can be grouped without changing anything in them (run all the spec folder)
 - keep bacon syntax as I am used to it and like it
+- a set of extensions I used often (but not required by default)

 # Usage